 SWE focuses on giving Atholton girls with an interest in engineering and computer science a unique place and voice within the Atholton STEM community.
-SWE meets on the 2nd and 4th Mondays of each month from 2:45-3pm in E173, the Engineering shop (across from the boys locker room).
+SWE meets, on average, two Mondays a month from 2:45-3pm in E171.
 We wield power tools, eat chocolate and network with other girls who share our interests and challenges.
 No experience is necessary.
 Members of the club must complete a Safety Test and get a parent signature for the Technology and Engineering Education Laboratory Acknowledgement Form.
-See Ms. Fregeau in room E173 if you have any questions.
+See Ms. Fregeau in room E171 if you have any questions.

 UNICEF (The United Nations International Children's Emergency Fund) is a United Nations program dedicated to providing humanitarian and developmental assistance to children and mothers in developing countries.
 This club is open to all students with a desire to provide aid through fundraisers, advocacy efforts, and more!